 If the matter cannot be resolved at the contest mention and you still wish to plead not guilty, your matter will be adjourned for a contested hearing.
 Your lawyer will indicate to the Court which specific pieces of police evidence you wish to dispute at the hearing.
 The Magistrate may make an order to ensure that all of the prosecution’s evidence is provided to the defence before the contested hearing.
 Both parties might also need to provide the Court with an estimate about the amount of time needed to hear the matter and the number of witnesses to be called.
 The Court may also make general directions as to the running of the contested hearing and discuss anything else deemed relevant by the Magistrate.

-If you continue to plead not guilty to any or all charges after the first mention hearing and/or contest mention, the matter must proceed to a contested hearing.
+As part of the Magistrates’ Court procedure, if you continue to plead not guilty to any or all charges after the first mention hearing and/or contest mention, the matter must proceed to a contested hearing.
 A contested hearing is also sometimes referred to as a ‘plea of not guilty’ and is essentially a trial of the accused in relation to the charges.

 During the contested hearing, the prosecution will attempt to establish its case against you by calling evidence that proves its allegations.
 Evidence may include the testimony of witnesses, who are examined by the prosecutor and then cross-examined by the defence.
 Once the prosecution has called all its evidence, the accused may then call evidence, but is not required to do so.